Chriiiiiss/github-battle/README.md

 This is a GitHub Battle app built with React, which uses the [Github API](https://developer.github.com/v3/) to retrieve information about users and display a battle between them.

+Here i'm following the courses project so I'm using Class Component and PropsTypes instead of Functional Component and Typescript

 ## Installation

 1. Clone the repository: